Dmitry Kamenshchik: Business

 In 1991, Kamenschik became the main Moscow representative of East Line, an air transportation company founded by Yekaterinburg-based entrepreneur Anton Bakov.

 In the early 1990s, East Line established its business in the Moscow Domodedovo Airport.
 The company leased cargo planes from the airport management company, reconstructed a number of facilities in the airport, constructed a cargo terminal, a new passenger terminal, etc.

 In 1994, Bakov sold his share in East Line to Kamenschik.
 In the late 1990s, East Line negotiated the purchase of the state-owned stake in Domodedovo air terminal complex.
 In 1998, it also obtained a 75-year lease for Domodedovo facilities that were not subject to privatization (runways, taxiways, aircraft parking stands, etc.).
 In 1998, Kamenschik became the chairman of Domodedovo airport.

 In 2004 the Federal Agency for State Property Management (Rosimuschestvo) scrutinized the nature of the deals that provided East Line ownership and lease rights.
 However, the High Court of Arbitration of Russia upheld the legitimacy of the deals by three rulings between 2006 and 2008.

 Between 2002 and 2004, Kamenschik acquired shares of Demikhovskiy Machinery Factory, Tsentrosvar Factory and Oktyabrskiy Electric Car Repair Factory, and established a transport engineering R&D company Transmash.
 In 2004, he sold the assets in production and engineering.
 The same year, Kamenschik sold East Line (by that time, the company had a fleet of 50 planes and regional offices across Russia) and focused on the Domodedovo Airport.

 Since 2005, Domodedovo was the busiest airport by passenger traffic in Russia.
 In 2014, its passenger numbers reached 33 million people annually It was ranked among the major airports of Europe by the Airports Council International.
 To further increase the potential of Domodedovo, Kamenschik announced the investments in Aerotropolis, a business and industrial hub next to the airport.

 After the terrorist attack at Domodedovo Airport in January 2011 law enforcement authorities tried to determine ultimate owners of the Airport.
 In the same year during the run-up for the IPO the holding company published information about the final beneficiary at the London Stock Exchange website and specified Kamenshchik as its sole owner.
 However, the IPO was postponed.

 On 18 February 2016 Kamenshchik was arrested in connection with the Domodedovo International Airport bombing of 24 January 2011.
 He was accused of criminal negligence, causing the death of 37 people.
 Kamenshchik and Domodedovo Airport denied any wrongdoing, stating that the airport security at the time of the accident fully complied with the legal requirements of that time.
 After the court hearings, Kamenshchik was put under house arrest until 18 April 2016.
 He was forbidden to leave his house, communicate with anybody except the investigators and relatives, and to use mail, internet or email.
 Later, on 1 July 2016, due to the intervention of Deputy Prosecutor General Vladimir Malinovsky, Kamenshchik was released from house arrest.
-On September 21, 2016, Investigative Committee of Russia closed the case due to the lack of corpus delicti.
+On September 21, 2016, the Investigative Committee of Russia closed the case due to the lack of corpus delicti.